darrenjkt/MS3D/docs/DATASET_PREPARATION.md

 ### Lyft Dataset
+**Note**: Last I checked (15 September 2023) it seems like the Lyft Level5 perception dataset has been discontinued so the link below is not active.
+I'll still keep this section here for reference.

 * Please download the official [Lyft Level5 perception dataset](https://level-5.global/data/perception) and organize the downloaded files as follows:
 ```